gmbecker/contributing_to_r_lesson/outline.md

 	- this is because they own the code, and any problems with it, once they commit it
 - Be prepared to refactor code before submitting it to your collaborator
   - This is generally a good sign, your first pass is rarely your best
-- Test it tow ithin an inch of its life, then keep going
+- Test it tow within an inch of its life, then keep going
   - Think of any possible corner case you can, and test every single one of them
 - If at all possible, have someone else technically skilled in R review it